forcegk/z_polyhedrator/README.md

 ## Installation

 You will need the latest version of the [rust toolchain](https://rustup.rs) to compile matrix_rs.
+Following the [Arch Linux philosophy](https://wiki.archlinux.org/title/Arch_Linux#Modernity), unless said in this README, only the latest version of the rust toolchain is supported.
 To use the python utils you will also need [python3(.11.2)](https://www.python.org/downloads/) installed and in the $PATH, along with all packages from `utils/requirements.txt` installed.

+Before opening an Issue, check that your rust toolchain is updated (`rustup update`), and both your `python` distribution alongside with its `pip` packages are too.

 ### Debug build
 To build the debug version the next command can be run